CryEngine: CryEngine 1

-CryEngine 1 is a game engine used for the first-person shooter video game Far Cry.
+CryEngine 1 was first made and used for the first-person shooter video game Far Cry.
 It was originally developed by Crytek as a technology demo for Nvidia and, when the company saw its potential, it was turned into a game.
 When video cards with support for 3.0 pixel and vertex shaders were released, Crytek released version 1.2 of the engine which used some of the capabilities for better graphics.
 Later the company developed CryEngine version 1.3, which added support for HDR lighting.
 The engine has been licensed to NCsoft for their MMORPG, Aion: The Tower of Eternity.
 On March 30, 2006, Ubisoft acquired all intellectual property rights to the Far Cry franchise and a perpetual license to use the Far Cry edition of CryEngine, known as the Dunia Engine.

 CryEngine 2

 CryEngine 2 is used in Crytek's game Crysis, and an updated version in Crysis Warhead, a side story of Crysis.
 It was first licensed out to French company IMAGTP who specializes in architectural and urban-planning communication.
 The purpose of licensing the engine was to create a program to allow clients to see exactly what a building or other structure would look like before any actual construction was started.
 As of March 7, 2011, Simpson Studios has licensed CryEngine 2 out to use on a Massively Multiplayer Virtual World (MMVW) that takes place on a terraformed Mars.
-On May 11, 2007, Crytek announced that they would be using the engine to create a game based on their new “intellectual property”.
+On May 11, 2007, Crytek announced that they would be using the engine to create a game based on their new intellectual property.
 It is also confirmed that it would not be a part of Crysis and in fact may not even be a first-person shooter.
 On September 17, 2007, Ringling College of Art & Design became the first higher education institution in the world to license CryEngine 2 for educational purposes.